 - Trade in technology, and

 At times, the sanctions include prohibiting the vesting of property.
 This can make it problematic when a U.S. person inherits property from a family member living in one of the nations listed above.

 The oldest of these country-based sanctions programs, those involving Cuba, are also the broadest.
 They prohibit transactions with Cuban individuals and non-governmental organizations even in third countries.
 U.S. persons are usually obligated to block the property of every Cuban national in their possession.
 In that respect, the Cuba sanctions program is unique among country-based sanctions.
-Furthermore, the newest of the country-based sanctions against Burma (now lifted) and North Korea were also the narrowest in scope.

-Country based sanctions, though painted with a broad brush, also have general licenses which allow certain types of activity, like the provision of legal services, the exchange of information and informational materials, personal communications, humanitarian aid, and journalistic projects.
+Country-based sanctions, though painted with a broad brush, also have general licenses which allow certain types of activity, like the provision of legal services, the exchange of information and informational materials, personal communications, humanitarian aid, and journalistic projects.
 Although many of the sanctions programs share similar exemptions, the general licenses differ across the various sanctions program.

 Nonetheless, the use of country-based sanctions has decreased with the advent of more flexible list-based programs (described in further detail below).
 Although sanctions programs that target entire nations may be more punitive to governments that are considered enemies of the United States, the use of broad sanctions regulations have also harmed the civilian populations of such nations.

 The use of list-based sanctions, or smart sanctions, has allowed the U.S. government to more precisely target persons and groups who pose a threat to national security, foreign policy, and economy of the United States.
 Indeed, list-based sanctions have been particularly helpful from a law enforcement perspective of OFAC sanctions.